Naser al-Din Shah Qajar

-Naser al-Din Shah Qajar (ناصرالدینشاه قاجار, /fa/; 17 July 1831 – 1 May 1896) was the fourth Shah of Qajar Iran from 5 September 1848 to 1 May 1896 when he was assassinated.
-During his rule there was internal pressure from the people of Iran, as well as external pressure from the British Empire and the Russian Empire.
-He granted many concessions, most importantly the Reuter concession and the Tobacco concession, both of which were cancelled.
+Naser al-Din or Naseroddin Shah Qajar (ناصرالدینشاه قاجار, /fa/; 17 July 1831 – 1 May 1896) was the fourth Shah of Qajar Iran from 5 September 1848 to 1 May 1896 when he was assassinated.
+Initially seeking to modernise Iran, his style of governance became more dictatorial over the course of his reign.
+His reign saw the Second Herat War (1856), the subsequent Anglo-Persian War (1857) and internal unrest, Tobacco Protest (1890-1891).

 He allowed the establishment of newspapers in the country and made use of modern forms of technology such as telegraph, photography and also planned concessions for railways and irrigation works.
 Despite his modernising reforms on education, his tax reforms were abused by people in power, and the government was viewed as corrupt and unable to protect commoners from abuse by the upper classes which led to increasing anti-governmental sentiments.
-He was assassinated at Shah Abdol-Azim Shrine in Ray near Tehran.
+He was assassinated at Shah Abdol-Azim Shrine in Rey near Tehran.
 He was the first modern Iranian monarch who formally visited Europe and wrote of his travels in his memoirs.

 He was the son of Mohammad Shah Qajar and Malek Jahan Khanom and the third longest reigning monarch in Iranian history after Shapur II of the Sasanian dynasty and Tahmasp I of the Safavid dynasty.
 Naser al-Din Shah had sovereign power for close to 48 years.

 Reign

 Effectiveness of his early rule

-The state under Naser al-Din was the recognized government of Iran, but its authority was undermined by local tribal leaders due to the lack of a standing army.
+The state under Naser was the recognized government of Iran, but its authority was undermined by local tribal leaders due to the lack of a standing army.
 The army was weakened by wars with Russia in the Treaty of Gulistan (1813) and Turkmenchay (1828) The religious and tribal chieftains held quite a bit of autonomy over their communities.
-Naser al-Din was not effective in implementing his sovereignty over his people.
+Naser was not effective in implementing his sovereignty over his people.
 Local groups had their own militias and oftentimes did not obey laws passed by the monarchy, since it did not have the power to enforce them.
-The people followed the ulama's fatwas instead of state-issued law.
-When Naser al-Din took power, his army barely had 3,000 men which was significantly smaller than the armies under various tribal leaders.
+The people followed the ulama's fatwas instead of state-issued laws.
+When Naser took power, his army barely had 3,000 men which was significantly smaller than the armies under various tribal leaders.
 When the state needed a proper army, he would hire the local militias.
 Prior to his reforms, Naser's government had very little power over their subjects and even during the reforms, they faced more scrutiny over their ability to implement those reforms successfully.